dinith95/CodingBook/cloud/azure/azure-storage.md

 - only lowercase letters and numbers can be used
 - should be globally unique

+## Authorisation
+authorisation can be given by many starategies.

+- Microsft Entra ID - RBAC access can be given for each of the storage services
+- shared Key - access keys to the storage account
+- SAS toekn - delegates access to specific resource with specific permission and for specified time interval
+- anonymous access -

+### Autherisation from Stored Access Policies

+- storead access policies can be created
+    - blob container
+    - table
+    - file share
+    - queue
+- An SAS can be created defining the access policy
+- permission and expiry time can be defined.
+- compared to default SAS these permissions can be revoked or changed when required.

 # Blob Storage

 ## rules in Creation